Longor1996/impral/README.md

 # IMPRAL

-IMPRAL is a command parsing and evaluation library for a LISP-ish dialect, intended for reasonably ergonomic and specialized commandline input *within* larger applications, games and frameworks.
+IMPRAL is a command parsing and evaluation library for a LISP-ish dialect, intended for reasonably ergonomic and specialized command-line input *within* larger applications, games and frameworks.

 > **NOTICE:**
 > Currently incomplete/still in development.
 Expect breaking changes.